-Whether you consider yourself a foodie, or just enjoy trying new restaurants, Summerlicious is one of the city's best-loved culinary events.
-Over 200 of Toronto's fine dining restaurants will be offering prix fixe menus for lunch or dinner during Summerlicious.
+Whether you consider yourself a foodie or just enjoy trying new restaurants, Summerlicious is one of the city's best-loved culinary events.
+Over 200 of Toronto's finest restaurants will be offering prix fixe menus for lunch or dinner during Summerlicious.
 Enjoy three delicious courses while you soak up the summer weather.
 Lunch starts at $23 while dinner starts at $33.
-Use this guide to make your reservations for Summerlicious

 Indy racing comes to Exhibition Grounds for another year of fast cars and all the fun that goes with racing.
 The Honda Indy Toronto features a 2.84 kilometer, 11-turn temporary street course located in downtown Toronto.
 The track is constructed throughout and around Exhibition Place and uses Lake Shore Boulevard as the backstretch.

 Celebrate Toronto’s Latin cultures at one of the largest Latino-themed cultural celebrations in Canada, TD Salsa on St. Clair.
 This free family street party features live performances, Latin music, and local food vendors, but this festival is unique in that attendees don't just observe the shows as spectators but actually join in.
 If you've ever wanted to learn how to dance salsa, samba, bachata, or cumbia, this is the place to do it.

 The festival typically takes place on St. Clair Avenue in Central Toronto, but the 2020 festival is moving to online and will be available as a televised event in Canada on TLN or via the internet worldwide at tln.ca.
 Tune in on July 18–19, 2020, to blast Latin music at home and learn the steps to dance like a pro—at least you won't have to worry about embarrassing yourself.

 Beaches Jazz Festival